GluuFederation/openid-implicit-client/README.md

 # openid-implicit-client

-Simple Javascript client that implements the OpenID Connect implicit flow
+Simple Javascript client that implements the OpenID Connect implicit flow.

 This code is forked based on a javascript library written by [Edmund Jay](https://www.linkedin.com/in/edmundjay), and referened in a